HamzaMahmood7/Python-Practice/README.md

 # Python-Practice
 Practicing Python/Data Science

+I am coding these programs in Pycharm.
-Practicing Python by creating basic programs and then moving on to Python libraries related to data analysis and machine learning
+Practicing Python by creating basic programs and then moving on to Python libraries related to data analysis and machine learning.